 A total of 18 teams have been both promoted and relegated from League Two with Northampton Town and Bristol Rovers each being promoted four times from the division.

-They have been given a new lease of life in the past few years after being bought by Hollywood actors Ryan Reynolds and Rob McElhinney, and the club has had its own documentary series on Netflix, which has followed the team's ups and downs and given them huge exposure as well as a much-wider fanbase.
+Wrexham, who have been given a new lease of life in the past few years after being bought by Hollywood actors Ryan Reynolds and Rob McElhinney, have also made a promising start and are 4/1 to win the title.